guardian/scribe-plugin-noting/README.md

 ## Running integration tests
 The tests run against the built version so make sure you build the source first.
 The plugin is tested against Chrome and Firefox.
-To run the Chrome tests you'll need to have `ChromeDriver` installed.
+To run the tests in Chrome you'll need to have `ChromeDriver` installed.
 If you're on OS X and have Homebrew then `brew install chromedriver` should do the trick.

 To run the integration tests: